 But the interior.. oh the interior!
-Caroline's Miscellany blog noted that Crossness pumping station was an amazing and extravagant display of Victorian painted cast ironwork.
+Crossness pumping station was an amazing and extravagant display of Victorian painted cast ironwork.
 But, she said, the scale and importance of the endeavour surely justified such exuberance.
 I love her reference to Nikolaus Pevsner who said this building was a 'cathedral to ironwork'.
 I also liked the fact that the four engines were named for the royal family: Victoria, Prince Consort, Prince of Wales Albert Edward and Princess of Wales Alexandra.

 John Shewell in The Great Steam Cathedral loved the ornately iron fittings of course, but he was particularly taken by the mini sculptures, the steel lattice floor and the huge skylight on the roof to let in light throughout the vast interior.
 For him, all these elements contributed towards the feeling of being inside a Cathedral.
 The scale of the operation was huge: four engines stood in the four corners of the building, whilst the centre was taken up by the utterly gorgeous octagonal structure.
 The monogram of the Metropolitan Board of Works featured throughout, and the contractor included his own name prominently on one side.

 Since the general public would never see the inside of a pumping station, who was all the decorative ironwork designed for?
 There was plenty of internal space for the workers, plus a lovely garden for their leisure outside.
-But I don’t think Crossness was designed for the workers’ pleasure. diamond geezer blog called Crossness Pumping Station a pioneering and palatial piece of Victorian architecture, and I think he was correct.
-Joseph Bazalgette designed it palatially because he could.
+But I don’t think Crossness was designed for the workers’ pleasure.
+Crossness Pumping Station was a pioneering and palatial piece of Victorian architecture: Joseph Bazalgette designed it palatially because he could.

 Abbey Mills Pumping Station, East London